usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/acquire_102.md

 The two groupings of pipelines used in setup and testing can be considered separately.

-The key to understanding both groups is to know that once the initial [Setup                script](../../../setup.sh) is run, Morgana can be invoked directly, as paths and scripts are already in place.
+The key to understanding both groups is to know that once the initial [Setup                script](../../../setup.sh) is run, your processor or &ldquo;engine&rdquo; (such as Morgana) can be invoked directly, as paths and scripts are already in place.
 In doing so – before extension libraries are in place – it can use only basic XProc steps, but those are enough to start with.

 Specifically, the pipelines can acquire resources from the Internet, save them locally, and perform unarchiving (unzipping).
 Having been downloaded, each library provides software that the pipeline engine (Morgana) can use to do more.

 Accordingly, the first group of pipelines (in the [lib](../../../lib/readme.md) directory has a single purpose, namely (together and separately) to download software to augment Morgana's feature set.

+If not using the open-source Morgana distribution, you can skip to smoke tests below, and see how far you get.

 * [lib/GRAB-SAXON.xpl](../../../lib/GRAB-SAXON.xpl)
 * [lib/GRAB-SCHXSLT.xpl](../../../lib/GRAB-SCHXSLT.xpl)